-Keep in mind that the estimated travel time for getting from the airport to Old Town Quito is approximately 1 hour, depending on traffic conditions and the type of transportation you choose.
-Here’s a quick look at what these options are and the benefits they offer:
+Keep in mind that the estimated travel time for getting from the Quito airport to downtown is approximately 1 hour, depending on traffic conditions and the type of transportation you choose.
+If you’re deciding on how to get from Quito airport to the city center, here’s a quick look at what your options are and the benefits they offer:

 Quito extends through a number of valleys located deep within the Andes mountain range of Ecuador.
-Getting from the airport to Old Town Quito can be fairly daunting.
+Getting from the Quito airport to the city proper or its downtown area can be fairly daunting.
 This is why it is a good idea to familiarize yourself with the numerous transportation options that are available.

 Arriving to and Exiting Quito’s Mariscal Sucre International Airport

 After landing at Quito’s airport, you’ll make your way through customs, collect your checked luggage, pass them through one last x-ray machine, and then cross through a set of sliding doors.
 This is the lower level of the terminal.
 A few steps away, there are numerous counters, some for rental vehicle agencies, others for local transportation services.
-Additionally, there will be folks in various uniforms offering additional options for getting from the airport to wherever you’re headed.
+Additionally, there will be folks in various uniforms offering additional options for getting from Quito’s airport to the city center, or wherever you’re headed in the area.